rtviii/biodata-integration-proposal/public/Proposal.md

  -----

-There is actually not much of a question in my mind about whether this infrastracture will emerge in the firmament-cracking future, but i'm wondering whether it is too early and how much of it is actually politics/coordination rather than anything remotely technical.
+There is actually not much of a question in my mind about whether this infrastracture will emerge in the cracked-firmament future, but i'm wondering whether it is too early to ponder the details yet and how much of it is actually politics/coordination rather than anything remotely technical.